I am a mixed race African American. I am of Native American, Irish, German, White, and Puertorican heritage. How will I be treated in Aus?

 As Louise said, if you're moving to a small town and you're really worried (although I can't imagine it would be dissimilar to the US), look up information on the place and have a chat to other colleagues who have lived there.

-Otherwise if it's a city, you will have no problemos. about 2 years ago
+Otherwise if it's a city, you will have no problemos. over 4 years ago

 Australia is less racist than the USA.
 I have spend time in both places.
 I am anglo but look very hispancic and get treated quite badly sometimes in the USA but in Australia i have no problems.
 It doesn't matter what color you are especially in the big cities.

-I live now in a tiny small coastal town in Australia and all you need to do is smile & be polite and you will not experience racism about 2 years agoAnswered by karen via Travellr.com
+I live now in a tiny small coastal town in Australia and all you need to do is smile & be polite and you will not experience racism over 4 years agoAnswered by karen via Travellr.com